 Broccoli or Calabrese is usually sown outdoors from late winter – early March to mid-spring such as late May, very thinly in a seed bed dedicated to the crop alone.
 Seeds sown as early as possible appear to produce the best plants we’ve noticed but a decent crop can be obtained with late sowings.
 I’ve noticed they almost leap out of the pot once they’ve started.
 The seedlings must be allowed to grow on until they are large enough to be planted in their cropping positions, usually elsewhere in the garden.

 Purple sprouting broccoli has fluffy purple heads which add an Impressionist colour hue to the garden patch.
 When cooked they turn a delectable green and their glossiness on the dinner plate simple shouts good health.
 Another great feature of this vegetable is that it is best picked in winter.
 It has a natural hardiness.
 Best served steamed or stir-fried to retain its crunch, than seasoned with a little salt and pepper.
+Another way to serve them is to steam and serve in butter or just use raw as crudities.

 Sowing Broccoli And Calabrese Seeds Outdoors